 The playa is completely flat so gears won’t make a bit of difference – the fewer gears your bike has the better as more gears just mean more moving parts that might break during Burning Man.

 Once you have purchased a bike you’ll want to think about styling it up.
-Radical self-expression is one of the principals of Burning Man and decorating your bike is one great way to express your individuality.
+Radical self-expression is one of the principles of Burning Man and decorating your bike is one great way to express your individuality.
 It also makes your bike much easier to find when you park it somewhere.
 And it is less likely someone will mistake it for their own and wander off with it.

 And speaking of people wandering off with your bike, buy a lightweight bike lock and always lock your bike at Burning Man.
 If someone gets confused and accidentally takes your bike instead of their own, there is little to no chance that you will ever see it again.
 Combination locks are way better than locks with keys – check out our favorite bike lock for Burning Man.